ministryofjustice/basm-move-generator/README.md

 # Basm data generator
 A test data generator for generating moves into book a secure move

-Create an .env file withh the required credentials for book a secure move:
+Create an .env file with the required credentials for book a secure move:

 ```
 BASM_CLIENT_ID=<value>